vansante/go-dl-stream/README.md

-## WIP

-This library is under construction, needs testing, etc.

 # Go streaming download

 This is a HTTP download library that writes a file its downloading to a file while also presenting an